l3-hpc/visit-scripts/Winffmpeg.md

 where ffmpeg
 ```

-To add python and conda to the system path, (so you can type it in MobaXterm), follow [this YouTube video](https://www.youtube.com/watch?v=Xa6m1hJHba0).
-Repeat the steps to add the path to ffmpeg, which should be something like
+To add python and conda to the system path, (so you can type it in MobaXterm), follow this YouTube video: [Adding Python and Conda in System Path ( in windows)](https://www.youtube.com/watch?v=Xa6m1hJHba0).
+Repeat the steps shown in the video to add the path to ffmpeg, which should be something like
 `C:\Users\yourusername\miniconda3\Library\bin`

 ## Run ffmpeg